 - Great Negotiating Tips For Real Estate via Paul Sian

 - Good Reasons Why Sellers Need to Hire A Real Estate Agent via Anita Clark

 - Choose A Realtor By Asking Great Real Estate Interview Questions via Bill Gassett

 If you found this article to be an interesting read, please share it across your social media platforms!

-About the author: The above article “8 Reasons You Still Need A Real Estate Agent” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Luxury Division of Chas Everitt International Group.
+About the author: The above article “8 Reasons You Still Need A Real Estate Agent” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!